 Create your free Redis Enterprise Cloud account.
 Once you click on “Get Started”, you will receive an email with a link to activate your account and complete your signup process.

-Let’s go ahead and test drive some RedisBloom-specific operations.
+Let’s go ahead and test drive some probabilistic data structure-specific operations.
 We will create a basic dataset based on unique visitors’ IP addresses, and you will see how to:

 - Create a Bloom filter